 4. Prepare Remaining Wood

 Drill evenly spaced holes in the remaining timber to help the wood absorb the treatment.

 5. Apply Treatment

-Mix up solution according to manufacturer’s instructions and paint on with a large clean brush.
-Epoxy pastes will need to be spread on with a PALETTE KNIFE, or inserted using a sealant gun.
+Mix the solution according to the manufacturer’s instructions and paint on with a large clean brush.
+Epoxy pastes will need to be spread with a palette knife or inserted using a sealant gun.

 6. Let Dry